 I really love Kerry James Marshall: Mastry.
 One of my favorite contemporary artists is Kehinde Wiley, who addresses the representation of African Americans in art, similar to Kerry James Marshall.
 I really like Marshall’s style but, more importantly, I think his ability to capture something as complex as modern Black identity and paint it in a way that is accessible to everyone is stunning.
 His work is nuanced but it is also very familiar and enjoyable.

-Instagram post of Kerry James Marshall
+Instagram post of Kehinde Wiley

 What’s your favorite thing to do in the summer?

 In Chicago I’ve been exploring as many parts of the city as I can.
 I’ve been to all of the touristy places and I think my favorite so far is The Bean (yes, I know that its actual name is Cloud Gate—just learning the local lingo) and Millennium Park.
 I have also been looking forward to all the street festivals that happen every weekend.

 Back in North Carolina, I really like hiking with my friends, but my all-time favorite summer activity is napping.